 Column 5.
 Section 1011 of the IRS Code can help to explain how to find the adjusted basis for the debt financed property owned by your IRA.
 Once you determine this value, you would need to adjust it for the depreciation of the previous tax years.

 Column 6.
 To find the value of column 6, simply divide column 4 by column 5.

 Column 7.
 Calculating the amount of income generated by your debt-financed property can be confusing.
 First, divide the property’s average acquisition indebtedness for the tax year by the property’s average adjusted basis.
 Once you have this number, multiply it by the property’s gross income.
 (This percentage cannot exceed 100%.)

 Column 8.
 Sum up your total deductions from column 3.
 Multiply this by your response to column 6.

 Your self-directed IRA (SDIRA) is subject to the IRS UBTI tax rates.
 Why?
 Because the IRS treats your SDIRA as a trust.
-These rates are:
+For 2020, these rates are:

-When you have an account with IRA Business Trust, you can rest assured that your IRS forms are filed correctly.
+When you have an account with Royal Legal Solutions, you can rest assured that your IRS forms are filed correctly.
 Not only do we help you understand the regulations and requirements of the IRS, but we will handle the paperwork for you.
 After all, these forms can be tricky and sometimes complicated.
 Let us help.
-Contact the professionals at IRA Business Trust today to find out more about what we can do to make your IRA ownership easier.
+Contact the professionals at Royal Legal Solutions today to find out more about what we can do to make your IRA ownership easier.